atharvRsharma/Top-Down-Shooter/README.md

 Could not figure out joystick support, the triggers count as axes? will get it done by the next rendition or just in a new project altogether

-Sprite and texture concepts were used but in a very introductory manner, still need to figure out animation and scrolling levels [16-09-2024]
+Sprite and texture concepts were used but in a very introductory manner, still need to figure out animation and scrolling levels

+Did not bother with audio as it was a relatively easy feature to implement so I put it off for upcoming projects while focusing on texture and spritework [16-09-2024]